radikalex/challengeSolveTheX-frontend/README.md

 3 - At this time the backend server should be up and with the seeders on.
 If the backend server is not up, the frontend will not work as it should.

+4 - You need to start the front end server with the following command
+> npm run dev

 ## 📜 Comments about the project

 - Some Vue Router Navigation Guards have been implemented.
 This makes it impossible to access certain tabs without being authenticated.